DevOpsSustain/ws2025/index.md

 **Submission Instructions**

 Authors are invited to submit original, unpublished papers that are not being considered in any other venue.
 Papers should follow the [ACM format required by FSE 2025](https://conf.researchr.org/track/fse-2025/fse-2025-how-to-submit).
+Please note that the workshop papers must use the double-column format required by the Companion proceedings.
 Papers should be submitted via the [HotCRP submission site](https://devopssustain25.hotcrp.com).

 We plan to accept three types of submissions, as described below.
 The page limits include references.